adhamabdelaal2313/swe-project/README.md

 ```

 ### 2. Deployment Platforms (Railway, Render, etc.)
+- **Railway:**
-- **Railway:** Connect your GitHub repo.
-Railway will automatically detect the root `package.json`, run the build, and start the server.
+  - Connect your GitHub repo to Railway
+  - Railway will use the `nixpacks.toml` configuration to build and deploy
+  - Ensure you have a MySQL database service connected
+  - Set environment variables: `DATABASE_URL`, `JWT_SECRET`, and `PORT` (usually auto-set)
 - **Render:** Create a new **Web Service**, connect your repo, and use `npm run build` as the build command and `npm start` as the start command.

 ### 3. Required Environment Variables